The LVC 501

 Great in Wet Conditions

 Like all my Product Spotlights, I will be doing updates and the boots age.
-I am planning on doing a comparison write up between the Blacksmiths, my Thorogood Beloits, and my Chippewa Service Boots in the ultimate plain toe shoot out!
-Stay tuned!
+I am curious to see how these hold up compared to some of my other plain toe boots such as the Thorogood Beloits, and my Chippewa Service Boots.
+Only time will tell!

 The 3345s can be purchased at your local Red Wing Store, on the Red Wing Heritage Website, and at boutique stores such as Franklin & Poe.